BarkleyUS/blastoff/README.md

 #BlastOff!

-BlastOff makes front end developement easier.
+BlastOff makes front end development easier.
 We crammed a handful of modern web development tools into a single resource to help setup and manage up your project's assets.

 ##What does it do?
 First it creates your assets folder.
 ```
 assets/
 ```
-And folders to segragate files
+And folders to segregate files
 ```
 /css/
 /img/